Earning History, Family Crest & Coats of Arms

 Earning Spelling Variations

 Earning has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Ernle, Earnley, Ernley, Earnlie, Earnleigh and others.

 Early Notables of the Earning family (pre 1700)

 Notables of the family at this time include John Ernle, Esq.(died 1465), of Sidlesham, Sussex; John Ernle the Elder (born 1461), of Fosbury and Bishop's Cannings, Wiltshire; Sir John Ernle (1620-1697) was an English politician...

 Another 34 words (2 lines of text) are included under the topic Early Earning Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Earning family to the New World and Oceana
+Migration of the Earning family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Earnings to arrive on North American shores: Alexander Ernley arrived in Philadelphia in 1820.